RRIF Withdrawal Calculator 2026: Your Mandatory Minimum at Age 71-95 ($300K, $500K, $1M Examples)

 A:You can withdraw any amount above the minimum at any time - there is no maximum withdrawal limit.
 However, amounts above the minimum are subject to withholding tax at source (10%, 20%, or 30% depending on the amount).
 The entire withdrawal, including the minimum, is included in your taxable income for the year.
 Larger withdrawals may push you into a higher tax bracket or trigger OAS clawback.

-Question: What is the RRIF minimum withdrawal percentage at age 71 in 2026?
+Question: What is the RRIF minimum withdrawal at age 71?

 Question: Can I use my younger spouse's age for RRIF minimum withdrawals?